 Desperate times call for extreme measures.
-We cannot continue to provide medical treatment, that is inadequate to patient’s needs.
+We cannot continue to provide medical treatment that is inadequate to the patient’s needs.
 The lack of individualized care puts people in a revolving door of failed attempts to get better, leading to hopelessness and more intense drug use.

 Opioid Use Disorder Treatment Solutions

-We should use emergency events as a means to provide people with a newfound path to health and hope.
-Once patients are physically stable, instead of discharging them back to a desperate situation, a dedicated hospital unit should be available.
+We should use emergency events to provide people with a newfound path to health and hope.
+Once patients are physically stable, a dedicated hospital unit should be available instead of discharging them back to a desperate situation.
 One that can help individuals assess their emotional and physiological needs.
-It will serve as a safe environment where people will feel listened to, understood and treatment options will be readily available.
-It should be a place where patients get to stay until their opioid withdrawal is complete, and naltrexone therapy has begun.
+It will serve as a safe environment where people will feel listened to, understood, and treatment options will be readily available.
+It should be where patients get to stay until their opioid withdrawal is complete, and naltrexone therapy has begun.

 An integral unit of this design would be complete with physicians, mental health professionals, and social workers.
-This detox facility should also evaluate each patient’s psychological, physical health, social, and professional needs.
+This detox facility should also evaluate each patient’s psychological, physical, social, and professional needs.

 Continuing care and support should extend beyond the naltrexone detox phase.
-Ongoing counseling, medical support, and other types of therapeutic resources are important parts of a long-term healing process.
-Providing people with tools to explore underline issues, effective methods of communication and coping skills are essential for maintaining a healthy life.
+Ongoing counseling, medical support, and other therapeutic resources are important parts of a long-term healing process.
+Providing people with tools to explore underline issues, effective communication methods, and coping skills are essential for maintaining a healthy life.